jsplumb/jsplumb/doc/wiki/connections.md

 jsPlumb.makeTarget("aTargetDiv", endpointOptions);
 ```

-The allowed values in 'endpointOptions' are identical for both the `jsPlumb.addEndpoint` and `jsPlumb.makeTarget` methods, but `makeTarget` supports an extended Anchor syntax that allows you more control over the location of the target endpoint.
+The allowed values in 'endpointOptions' are identical for both the `jsPlumb.addEndpoint` and `jsPlumb.makeTarget` methods,
+but `makeTarget` supports an extended Anchor syntax that allows you more control over the location of the target endpoint.
 This is discussed below.

-Notice in the `endpointOptions` object above there is a parameted called `isTarget` - this may seem incongruous, since you know you're going to make some element a target.
-Remember that the `endpointOptions` object is the information jsPlumb will use to create an Endpoint on the given target element each time a Connection is established to it.
-It takes the exact same format as you would pass to `addEndpoint`; `makeTarget` is essentially a deferred `addEndpoint` call followed by a `connect` call.
-So in this case, we're telling jsPlumb that any Endpoints it happens to create on some element that was configured by the `makeTarget` call are themselves Connection targets.
-You may or may not want this behaviour in your application - just control it by setting the approriate value for that parameter (it defaults to false).
+Notice in the `endpointOptions` object above there is a parameted called `isTarget` - this may seem incongruous, since
+you know you're going to make some element a target.
+Remember that the `endpointOptions` object is the information
+jsPlumb will use to create an Endpoint on the given target element each time a Connection is established to it.
+It
+takes the exact same format as you would pass to `addEndpoint`; `makeTarget` is essentially a deferred `addEndpoint`
+call followed by a `connect` call.
+So in this case, we're telling jsPlumb that any Endpoints it happens to create on
+some element that was configured by the `makeTarget` call are themselves Connection targets.
+You may or may not want
+this behaviour in your application - just control it by setting the approriate value for that parameter (it defaults
+to false).

-`makeTarget` also supports the `maxConnections` and `onMaxConnections` parameters, as `makeSource` does, but note that `onMaxConnections` is passed one extra parameter than its corresponding callback from `makeSource` - the Connection the user tried to drop:</p>
+`makeTarget` also supports the `maxConnections` and `onMaxConnections` parameters, as `makeSource` does, but note that
+`onMaxConnections` is passed one extra parameter than its corresponding callback from `makeSource` - the Connection
+the user tried to drop:

 ```javascript
 jsPlumb.makeTarget("aTargetDiv", {